 - 1. Ping: Ping can help you test the network connectivity between the Managed Switch and the host.
 You can also specify the counts and size of Ping packets. - 2.
+Loopback Test: Loopback Test helps you diagnose the connectivity of the networking cable between the devices. - 3.
 Event Log: Event log can keep a record of system's log events such as system warm start, cold start, link up/down, user login/logout, etc. They will be kept only when your CPU version is A06 with Boot ROM version A08 or later version.
-If your CPU or Boot ROM version is older than the one mentioned above, all events will lose when the system is shut down or rebooted. - 3.
-Port Link Flap Log: Count and record each port's port link flap (a port's linkdown or linkup) history, causes, and so on. - 4.
+If your CPU or Boot ROM version is older than the one mentioned above, all events will lose when the system is shut down or rebooted. - 4.
 HTTP/FTP/TFTP Upgrade: This allows users to update the latest firmware, save the current configuration or restore the previous configuration to the Managed Switch. - 5.
-Firmware Copy: Do the copy of the running firmware image. - 6.
 Load Factory Settings: Load Factory Settings will set the configuration of the Managed Switch back to the factory default settings.
-The IP and Gateway addresses will be reset to the factory default as well. - 7.
+The IP and Gateway addresses will be reset to the factory default as well. - 6.
 Load Factory Settings Except Network Configuration: Selecting this function will also restore the configuration of the Managed Switch to its original factory default settings.
-However, this will not reset the IP and Gateway addresses to the factory default. - 8.
-Auto-Backup Configuration: Periodically execute the automatic backup of the start-up configuration files based on the given time you set up. - 9.
-Warm Reload: Use Up-Time or Ping method to decide whether the system needs to reboot and recover the start-up-config or not.
+However, this will not reset the IP and Gateway addresses to the factory default. - 7.
+Auto-Backup Configuration: Periodically execute the automatic backup of the start-up configuration files based on the given time you set up.

-4.6.1 Ping
+4.9.1 Ping